squawk7x/aQuteCardGame/README.md

 - **NUM 2**: Play the card onto the stack if it matches.
 The leftmost card in field *Playable* will be played.
 - **NUM 3**: Activate next player.
 - **NUM 0**: Draw a card (if player must draw a card).
 - **NUM 1**: Toggle playable cards.
-The leftmost card will be added to the stack when played.
+The leftmost card will be added to the stack when played (by NUM2).
 - **NUM 1**: Toggle decisions for '"♦", "♠", "♥", "♣"'.
 - **NUM 4**: Toggle decisions for Qute Chooser 'QUTE/CONTINUE'.
 - **NUM 5**: Toggle decisions for Eights Chooser 'ALL/NEXT'.